JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/responding-to-accessible-font-sizes-swiftui.md

 # Responsive View Components

 I used to write my iOS views to be pixel perfect, until I discovered UIKit's [Preferred Font](https://developer.apple.com/documentation/uikit/uifont/1619030-preferredfont) method and how it worked.
-After that, I struggled to implement views that were useful at scale, or even beautiful, on smaller screens like that of the iPhone 8.
+After that, I struggled to implement views that were useful at scale, or even beautiful on smaller screens like that of the iPhone 8.
 Eventually I designed a UIKit component that accounted for accessible font sizes.
 In this article we'll remake that component in SwiftUI.

 <br/>
 ## The Problem